philgoood84/PokerHandEvaluator/cpp/README.md

 int value2 = rank2.value(); // 236
 ```

-We can also tell the ranking category of the rank: either using the method
+We can also tell the ranking category of the `Rank`: either using the method
 `category` which returns an enumerator, or the method `describeCategory`
 which returns a string.
 In this example, both players are holding full houses.